 International Students, Welcome!

-AU's TESOL Program genuinely encourages the participation of international students.
-The TESOL faculty, composed of native and non native English speakers alike, are all professionals with extensive international experience who understand that the road to better language learning and cultural understanding is a two-way street.
+The TESOL Program at American University welcomes and encourages international students to join our program.
+The TESOL faculty composed of native and non-native English speakers alike are all professionals with extensive international experience who understand that the road to better language learning and cultural understanding is a two-way street.

 International students (and the language teachers they become!) enrich our program, enhance its standing, and allow our domestic students to learn through their eyes.

-- free tutoring for students taking TESL.500, Principles of Linguistics
+· Free tutoring for students taking TESL-500: Principles of Linguistics by a TESOL Program Graduate Assistant

-- International and multilingual students can find support for their studies through a variety of campus resources, ranging from academic tutoring to assistance with cultural adjustment.
-For more information, go to the Academic Support Center’s Web page.
+· Extensive academic and personal support through a variety of campus resources, ranging from academic tutoring to assistance with cultural adjustment offered by the Academic Support Center

 Frequently Asked Questions

-To learn more about applying to U.S. colleges in general and getting settled in at American University specifically, check our Office of International Student Services.
+To learn more about applying to U.S. colleges in general and getting settled in at American University specifically, please visit our our Office of International Student Services.

 What are the academic admission requirements?
-A 3.0 GPA on all previous course work and a minimum of 600 on the paper based TOEFL, 250 on the computer based TOEFL, or 100 on the internet based TOEFL.
+A 3.0 GPA on all previous course work and a minimum score of 7 on the IELTS or of 600 on the paper based TOEFL, 250 on the computer based TOEFL, or 100 on the internet based TOEFL.
+The Graduate International Gateway Program is available for students who score lower than these required scores (see below).
 The GRE is required for the MA in TESOL.

 - Your completed AU application form with statement of purpose and two recommendation letters